-The Dealers have, in an amended and restated programme agreement dated 25 April 2017 (as amended, restated or supplemented from time to time, the "Programme Agreement"), agreed (or, when acceding thereto, will agree) with the Issuer a basis upon which they or any of them may from time to time agree to purchase Notes.
+The Dealers have, in an amended and restated programme agreement dated 25 April 2018 (as further amended, restated or supplemented from time to time, the "Programme Agreement"), agreed (or, when acceding thereto, will agree) with the Issuer a basis upon which they or any of them may from time to time agree to purchase Notes (or beneficial interests therein).
 Any such agreement will extend to those matters stated under "Form of the Notes" and "Terms and Conditions of the Notes."
-In the Programme Agreement, the Issuer has agreed to reimburse the Dealers for certain of their expenses in connection with the establishment and any future update of the Programme and the issue of Notes under the Programme and to indemnify the Dealers against certain liabilities incurred by them in connection therewith, including liabilities under the Securities Act, or to contribute to payments that the Dealers may be required to make because of those liabilities.
+In the Programme Agreement, the Issuer has agreed to reimburse the Dealers for certain of their expenses in connection with the establishment, this update and any future update of the Programme and the issue of Notes under the Programme and to indemnify the Dealers against certain liabilities incurred by them in connection therewith, including liabilities.
 The Programme Agreement provides that the obligation of any Dealer to purchase Notes under any agreement for the issue and purchase of such Notes is subject to certain conditions.
+Unless otherwise specified in the relevant Final Terms or Pricing Supplement, any Notes sold to one or more Dealers as principal will be purchased by such Dealer(s) at a price as may be set forth in the relevant Final Terms or Pricing Supplement less a percentage of the principal amount equal to a commission as agreed upon by the Issuer and such Dealer(s).
+After the initial offering of a Tranche of Notes, the offering price may be changed.

 Any offers and sales of the Notes in the United States may only be made by those Dealers or their affiliates that are registered broker-dealers under the Exchange Act, or in accordance with Rule 15a-6 thereunder.
-One or more Dealers participating in the offering of any Tranche of Notes issued under the Programme may engage in transactions that stabilise, maintain or otherwise affect the market price of the relevant Notes during and after the offering of the Tranche.
+One or more Dealers participating in the offering of any Tranche of Notes may engage in transactions that stabilise, maintain or otherwise affect the market price of the relevant Notes during and after the offering of the Tranche.
 Specifically such persons may over-allot or create a short position in the Notes for their own account by selling more Notes than have been sold to them by the Issuer.
 Such persons may also elect to cover any such short position by purchasing Notes in the open market.
-In addition, such persons may stabilise or maintain the market price of the Notes by bidding for or purchasing Notes in the open market and may impose penalty bids, under which selling concessions allowed to syndicate members or other broker-dealers participating in the offering of the Notes are reclaimed if Notes previously distributed in the offering are repurchased in connection with stabilisation transactions or otherwise.
-The effect of these transactions may be to stabilise or maintain the market price of the Notes at a level above that which might otherwise prevail in the open market.
-The imposition of a penalty bid may also affect the market price of the Notes to the extent that it discourages resales thereof.
+In addition, such persons may stabilise or maintain the market price of an investment in the Notes by bidding for or purchasing Notes in the open market and may impose penalty bids, under which selling concessions allowed to syndicate members or other broker-dealers participating in the offering of the Notes are reclaimed if Notes previously distributed in the offering are repurchased in connection with stabilisation transactions or otherwise.
+The effect of these transactions may be to stabilise or maintain the market price of an investment in the Notes at a level above that which might otherwise prevail in the open market.
+The imposition of a penalty bid may also affect the market price of an investment in the Notes to the extent that it discourages resales thereof.
 No representation is made as to the magnitude or effect of any such stabilising or other transactions.
 Such transactions, if commenced, may be discontinued at any time.
-Under United Kingdom law, stabilisation activities may only be carried on by the Stabilising Manager(s) (or persons acting on behalf of any Stabilising Manager(s)) and only for a limited period following the Issue Date of the relevant Tranche of Notes.
+Under English law, stabilisation activities may only be carried on by the Stabilisation Manager(s) (or persons acting on behalf of any Stabilisation Manager(s)) and only for a limited period following the Issue Date of the relevant Tranche of Notes.